apriltm/e-commerce-application/README.md

 A SpringBoot web application that integrates with PostgreSQL database and uses Docker to run in a container.
 The application contains REST API that would allow users to perform CRUD operations on a data model representing an e-commerce platform.
 The REST API is defined using OpenAPI.

 ### How to Run
-Please execute the following commands:
+Clone the project by executing ```git clone https://github.com/apriltm/e-commerce-application.git``` or download and unzip.
+Please check if in the correct path of the project folder and execute the following commands:
 #### Running Dockerfile
 If running the Dockerfile, use the commands below:
 ```aidl